 This park is nearly 19 acres and features a softball diamond, a popular at times rectangular fenced off dog park/run area, plenty of picnic tables (several of which can be reserved ahead of time), BBQ’s and several ponds.
 Also a small play area for children.
 Lots of open green space.

 Robert Louis Stevenson Memorial State Park is composed of 4000 acres and is named after the famous author Robert Louis Stevenson.
 The park is about a 45-50 minute drive from Santa Rosa.
-Robert actually honeymooned here in 1880.
+Robert actually honeymooned here in 1880 – we heard somewhere that he ran out of money on his honeymoon.
 Mount St. Helena is located in this park.
 Parking is on both sides of the highway – off of the shoulder or in two very small dirt parking lots.
 From the summit of Highway 29 there is a five mile trail leading up to the summit.
 Except for the first 1/2 mile the hike is along a fire road.
 The first 1/2 mile is up a narrow trail that switches back and forth up a steep hill.
 Hiking or biking along the fire road is easy to moderate.
 The road is not too steep.

 From the top of Mount.
 St. Helena on a clear day, you have views that are seldom matched by most areas in California.
 On one side of the mountain you can see the vineyards of the Napa and Sonoma Valleys.
 In the distance you can see the ocean.
 Then looking east you can see the Sierra Nevadas.
 If you know where to look and the day is exceptionally clear you will be able to see Mount Lassen and very rarely Mount Shasta, both many miles to the north.
 San Francisco and the Farallon Islands are visible to the south.